mmakowski/specs2-maven-plugin/README.markdown

 Limitations
 -----------

-At them moment the plug-in has only been tested with specs2 1.6.1 and scala 2.9.1.
+At them moment the plug-in has only been tested with scala 2.9.1.
 It is likely that projects using other versions will not work.

 Credits